 There has never been a better time to be a surveyor in Australia.
 Rapid growth in job openings (5,001 and 10,000 over the 5 years to 2020) is predicted.

-According to Good Education Group, which publishes The Good Careers Guide, surveying has the fourth highest average starting salary at $60,049 compared with the national average of $52,840.
+According to Good Education Media, which publishes The Good Careers Guide, surveying has the fourth highest average starting salary at $60,049 compared with the national average of $52,840.
 Graduate surveyors are also among the most likely to be employed straight out of university, with the third highest employment rate at 78%.